OpenGamma/OG-Platform/sesame-examples/docs/development-environment.rst

 ======
 Firstly, go though the process of setting up a local OG server instance.
 This will include obtaining the OG server zip/tarball, creating and initializing a postgres database, installing ActiveMQ and then configuring the *fullstack* and *marketdata* servers

-Next, simply create a new maven project, adding the dependencies needed for the OG-Platform, databases and test framworks.
-The pom.xml included in this project shows an example of this.
+Next, import this project into your IDE as a maven project.

 Running the marketdata server from you IDE
 ==========================================